-The BC Wrongful Death Law Reform Society has prepared draft legislation that the Society, and its partner organizations encourage the current government to review and introduce in this term of its mandate.
+The BC Wrongful Death Law Reform Society has prepared draft legislation that the Society encourages the current government to review and introduce in this term of its mandate.

-The Wrongful Death Accountability Act would be a major advancement over the current system of fatality compensation in British Columbia.
-This proposed legislation broadens the law to surviving victims who are routinely excluded, such as seniors, people with disabilities, and minors.
+The Wrongful Death Accountability Act would be a major advancement over the current system, ensuring access to justice, accountability, and compensation in British Columbia for the surviving family members of those wrongfully killed.
+This drafted legislation broadens the law to surviving victims who are routinely excluded, such as seniors, people with disabilities, minors, and anyone who does not meet the discriminatory criteria of having both an income and dependents.